 What are the options for Stage 2 breast cancer treatment?

 - Surgery – Similar to Stages 0 and 1, surgery is often a first step.
 A lumpectomy or mastectomy are both options at this stage, and the option that’s best for you will depend on several factors like type of cancer and your age.

 - Radiation – In earlier stages, radiation is usually only recommended after breast conservation surgery.
 But with Stage 2 breast cancer, radiation is often recommended after mastectomies if the cancer is found in the lymph nodes during surgery.
 At this stage, radiation can help destroy any remaining cancer cells and help prevent them from spreading or coming back.

 - Chemotherapy – Depending on the type of cancer, chemotherapy may be recommended before or after surgery.
 Chemotherapy is a systemic therapy used to kill cancer cells throughout the body.
 As with other therapies, hormone receptor status, HER2 status and gene panel results can help determine whether chemotherapy would be beneficial.

 - Targeted therapies – As with Stage 1, depending on your cancer’s specific characteristics, other targeted drug therapies may also be recommended to control and treat your cancer.

 - Hormone therapy – Hormone therapy may be recommended before and after surgery along with other treatments to help reduce the risk of the cancer returning.

-Stage 2 breast cancer treatment timeline
+What is the Stage 2 breast cancer treatment timeline?

 Again, it depends on what treatments or follow-up therapies are needed.
 Generally, the treatment timeline for Stage 2 breast cancer can last three to six months.
 Again, certain treatments – like hormone therapies designed to stop the cancer from coming back – can last for one to 10 years.